ane/counsel-mairix/README.md

 This would force counsel-mairix to use Rmail for displaying the search buffer.

+### Custom variable: `counsel-mairix-include-threads`

+Whether to prompt for including threads in the Mairix search.
+Mairix.el defaults to querying every time, but I found this behaviour annoying.

+Set it to

+  * `'prompt` to ask every time (the default)
+  * `t` to always include threads
+  * `nil` to never include threads.

 ## TODO stuff (if you feel like contributing)

   * support for threads (i.e. the prefix arg on `counsel-mairix`)